 No Mother’s Day brunch for me this year.
 Nope.
 My day will start literally at the stroke of midnight, where the NYC drag explosion known as Bushwig will be in the throes of heating up New Orleans, LA.
 And I’m so excited!
-I’ll be at that party of queer performance, music and love with my kid Harry, aka drag artist Amber Alert.
-Even though Amber won’t be taking the stage — this is vacation for her as well, I know my kid will be dressed in an utterly fabulous look.
-Or maybe even two.
+I’ll be at that party of queer performance, music and love with my kid Harry, aka drag artist Mz.
+Amber Alert.
+Even though Amber won’t be taking the stage — this is a vacation for her as well, I know my kid will be dressed in an utterly fabulous look.
+Or, knowing him, maybe even two looks.

 I’ll be wearing the killer dress I ordered from Tyler Wallach Studio.
 (Btw, my super creative and fun friend Tyler created the finale Red Carpet look for RuPaul’s Drag Race Season 8 winner, Bob the Drag Queen.)

 I was faced with a fashion dilemma this week, though.
 How I could wear that amazing dress AND the incredible silk palazzo pants I found while vintage-thrift shopping with Harry in Milwaukee recently.
 Our shopping adventures always yield the best finds!
 Harry can spot a Fendi skirt on a Salvation Army rack from across the room.
 I know that because there’s one such garment hanging in my closet.
 But this time, the palazzo pants with gold metallic tufts in a swirly aqua and purple print that I pulled off the rack for Harry actually ended up fitting me.
 So here’s how it’s going down.

 “Be bold, Mom!
 You’re going to be competing with drag queens, so no matter what you do it won’t look like too much.”